-- 34 In 2017, the City developed an inventory for a new 2015 baseline with updated emissions projections for - 35 2020 and 2030 and evaluated the City's progress toward meeting their 2020 goal.
-As part of the CARP, - 36 the City reviewed and revised the 2015 inventory to incorporate the latest population and job projections - 37 from the Association of Bay Area Governments (ABAG), as well as changes in the impacts of forecasted - 38 reductions previously estimated in the 2017 inventory document. - 39 Figure 3-1 shows the breakdown of emissions by sector (i.e., transportation; building energy; and waste, - 40 water, and wastewater) from the 2015 inventory and the projected emissions in 2020 based on the
+In 2017, the City developed an inventory for a new 2015 baseline with updated emissions projections for 2020 and 2030.
+The City also evaluated progress toward meeting their 2020 goal.
+As part of the CARP, the City reviewed and revised the 2015 inventory to incorporate the latest population and job projections from ABAG, as well as changes in the impacts of forecasted reductions previously estimated in the 2017 inventory document.